Les-filles-et-les-garcons-de-la-tech/supercharge-your-cli-for-kubernetes/README.md

 ## Windows

-If you are using windows, follow the [instructions for Windows](windows/README.md)
+If you are using Windows, follow the [instructions for Windows](Windows/README.md)

 ![powershell](Fully_customized_poweshell.png)